Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 They'll understand what you're asking, and even if you don't understand their response, watch their gestures to figure out if you should find a seat on the bus or get off and wait for the next one.
 In either case, nod and reply, "Merci, Monsieur (or Madame)."

-In case you're wondering, you cannot reuse your metro ticket to Pont de Sèvres for the bus, because metro/bus transfers using the same ticket are not permitted.
+In case you're wondering, you cannot use your metro ticket to Pont de Sèvres for the bus as well, because two separate tickets are required.

 You can find the #171 bus schedule on ratp.fr.